Quozul/the-untitled-cloud/README.md

 # Docker configuration
-DOCKER_SOCK=~/.docker/desktop/docker.sock # Where the docker socket is on your computer DOCKER_HOST=unix:///var/run/docker.sock # Should never be modified CONTAINER_DIRECTORY=/home/mchost
+DOCKER_SOCK=~/.docker/desktop/docker.sock # Where the docker socket is on your computer DOCKER_HOST=unix:///var/run/docker.sock # Should never be modified CONTAINER_DIRECTORY=/home/mchost/servers/ # Where to store persistent data with a trailing slash

 # Database configuration
 DATABASE_NAME=mc_host
 DATABASE_USER=postgres
-DATABASE_PASS=postgrespw # Make sure that this is secure
+DATABASE_PASS=postgrespw # Make sure that this is secure DATABASE_VOLUME=/home/mchost/database/ # Where the database's data will be persisted

 # App configuration
+PORT=80 # The port to listen
-API_ENDPOINT=http://localhost/api/ # Trailing slash is mandatory
+API_ENDPOINT=http://localhost:${PORT}/api/ # Trailing slash is mandatory

 # SMTP configuration
 SMTP_USER=username